Perinatal and pediatric HIV program

 Medical consultation and care

-We provide physician consultation to medical providers on the care and treatment of HIV-infected and at-risk pregnant women and HIV-exposed and HIV-infected infants, children and youth.
-Experienced infectious disease physicians and nurse practitioners provide medical care to HIV-exposed infants and HIV-infected infants, children and youth up to 24 years of age.
+We provide physician consultation to medical providers on the care and treatment of HIV-infected and at-risk pregnant people and HIV-exposed and HIV-infected infants, children and youth.
+Experienced infectious disease physicians provide medical care to HIV-exposed infants and HIV-infected infants, children and youth up to 24 years of age.

 Perinatal care coordination

-Specialized care coordination for HIV-infected and at-risk pregnant women and their partners during pregnancy and for up to 6 months following birth for the prevention of mother to child transmission of HIV.
+We provide specialized care coordination for HIV-infected and at-risk pregnant people and their partners during pregnancy and for up to 6 months following birth for the prevention of mother to child transmission of HIV.
 Referrals are accepted during pregnancy, at labor and delivery, and after birth.
+Services are voluntary and provided at no cost to the family.
 Nursing care coordination includes:

 - Coordination of medical care and HIV transmission prevention treatment